RST-J/human_attribute_values/README.md

           '42': 'the answer to life, the universe and everything'
 ```

-### Strings
+### Strings and Symbols
-Starting with version 1.2.0, dots in strings are also replaced by an underscore for the lookup (before this was only done for numbers).
+Starting with version 1.2.0, dots in strings and symbols (actually in all values) are also replaced by an underscore for the lookup (before this was only done for numbers).

 ### Child classes